circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Installing Dependencies

 Next the job installs Python dependencies into the *primary container* by running `pip install`.
-Depedencies are installed into the *primary container* by running regular Steps executing shell commands:
+Dependencies are installed into the *primary container* by running regular Steps executing shell commands:

 ```
 version: 2